With publishing pros, a great story will get your foot in the door.

 Spend some time working your way through the slush pile for a journal or contest, and you'll find it too—that special something that sets certain submissions apart from the rest, often from the very first lines.

 It's the sense of actually inhabiting the mind of another, and the world as they see it.

 It's the sense of a fictional vision, fully realized.

-In this 5-week class, I'll help you tune in the unique voice of your novel, and work with you to ensure that your readers find your POV characters just as compelling as you do.
-With techniques borrowed from neuroscience, as well as from some of the best prose stylists working today, this class will help you make a true quantum leap with your craft.
+In this self-paced course, I'll help you tune in the unique voice of your novel, and help you ensure that your readers find your POV characters just as compelling as you do.
+With techniques borrowed from the emerging body of neuroscience associated with fiction, as well as from some of the best prose stylists working today, this class will help you make a quantum leap forward with your craft.

 You'll emerge with a novel that feels inexplicably real and alive, in a way your readers probably won't be able to explain—but won't be able to put down.

 Frequently Asked Questions